philipturner/transimpedance-amplifier/README.md

 | Epoxy           | 3&ndash;30 GPa | 1.1&ndash;1.43 g/mL | 1650&ndash;4580 m/s |
 | Copper          | 110-128 GPa | 8.96 g/mL | 3500&ndash;3800 m/s |

-It might be valid to just use the material parameters for aluminum, which I used in previous eigenfrequency simulation.
+It might be valid to just use the material parameters for aluminum, which I used in previous eigenfrequency simulations.
 Not messing with multi-material FEM simulations, which are a pain to set up and seem to break the FEM simulator for eigenfrequency.